Last updated

 Trading Fees

-Trading fees are a source of passive income for liquidity providers, and they offset the currency risk of letting others trade against the pool's assets.
-Trading fees are paid to the AMM, not directly to liquidity providers, but liquidity providers benefit because their LP Tokens can be redeemed for a percentage of the AMM's pool.
+Trading fees are a source of passive income for liquidity providers.
+They offset the currency risk of letting others trade against the pool's assets.
+Trading fees are paid to the AMM, not directly to liquidity providers.
+Liquidity providers benefit because they can redeem their LP tokens for a percentage of the AMM pool.

 Auction Slot

-With any AMM, when the price of its assets shifts significantly in external markets, traders can use arbitrage to profit off the AMM, which results in a loss for liquidity providers.
-The auction mechanism is intended to return more of that value to liquidity providers and more quickly bring the AMM's prices back into balance with external markets.
+With any AMM, when the price of its assets shifts significantly in external markets, traders can use arbitrage to profit off the AMM.
+That can result in a loss for liquidity providers.
+The auction mechanism is intended to return more of that value to liquidity providers, and more quickly bring the AMM's prices back into balance with external markets.

 Representation in the Ledger